Raymondsquared/r-typescript/README.md

 Where to start?

-- `main.js` is the first points of entry in this application.
+- `main.ts` is the first points of entry in this application.

 ### Test